wenyuzhao/lxr-pldi-2022-artifact/README.md

 *Also please note that some benbchmarks (especially canssandra) may still can be killed due to out of memory.
 Increasing the VM memory may partially ease the problem.**

+*If you see a missing shared folder warning during importing, please ignore it.*

 ## Getting started

 ### 1. Pull docker image, launch and enter container